Posted on Oct 29, 2019

 The amount of alcohol you need to drink to cause cirrhosis varies from person to person.
 If you are a woman, drinking two to three drinks a day over several years puts you at risk.
 For a man, three to four drinks a day puts you at risk.

-Identifying liver cancer can be difficult because hepatoma liver lesions have a variety of appearances on mendical imaging.
+There are several important factors to consider when navigating a liver cancer diagnosis.
+Identifying malignant tumors can be difficult because hepatoma liver lesions have a variety of appearances on medical imaging.
 This means they can easily be mistaken for other types of liver lesions.

 Before a hepatoma diagnosis is confirmed, it is imperative benign liver lesions are carefully ruled out.
 To ensure accuracy, all radiographic images should be interpreted by a subspecialist radiologist.
 Familiarity in differentiating liver lesions takes years of experience and can mean the difference between a correct or misdiagnosis.

-In patients who lack a history of cirrhosis or other chronic liver disease, but have a suspicious liver mass, a biopsy can help determine malignancy.
-However, MRI and CT scans are preferred diagnositc tools, since biopsy can be a risky invasive procedure.
+In patients who lack a history of cirrhosis or other chronic liver diseases, but have a suspicious liver mass, a biopsy can help determine malignancy.
+However, MRI and CT scans are preferred diagnostic tools, since biopsy can be a risky invasive procedure.

 Hepatoma does not usually cause any symptoms during the early stages.

-As the cancer progresses, it may cause the following symptoms:
+As cancer progresses, it may cause the following symptoms:

 Treatment for hepatoma varies depending on the stage of cancer.
 Early-stage hepatoma cases, where liver function is still normal, may be treated with surgical removal of the tumor.
 However, as the cancer progresses and liver function is compromised, patients may need a liver transplant.